-Update: The 2023 date for this event has not yet been set.
-To discover more about our other upcoming 2023 events & programs, please contact us at firstname.lastname@example.org to join our mailing list.
+Update: The 2023 date for this event has passed and the 2024 date has not yet been set.
+To discover more about our other upcoming 2023-24 events & programs, please contact us at firstname.lastname@example.org to join our mailing list.
+Meanwhile we invite you to CLICK HERE to see photos from this event on our Facebook page.

 Each year, on the day before Thanksgiving @ Little Ivy Learning Center, your child, their classmates and teachers gather around their classroom table to share a feast—a separate a unique feast in each of our classrooms!